11 of the Fastest Growing Vegetables For Your Homestead

 Radish

-The spring type grows significantly faster than the winter; to check their development give a gentle tug on their leaves or push some soil aside to see if they’re developing bulbs.
+The spring type grows significantly faster than the winter; to check their development, gently tug their leaves or push some soil aside to see if they’re developing bulbs.

-They produce in crazy quantity.
-They aren’t exceptionally nutritious but they produce great crop sizes.
+They produce in crazy quantities.
+They aren’t exceptionally nutritious, but they produce great crop sizes.

 When to Plant: Plant seeds about 4 weeks before the final frost date